Jacob-Winch/BigDataBowl2024/README.md

 ## Repository Directory
 ### Figures
+- The figures folder contains all of the tables and gifs used in our report.

 ### code
+- The code directory contains all of the Python scripts used to build our report.
+The files are described below:
+- - Hi

+### data

 ### profile_photos
 - All of the profile photos of players used in the tables in our report.
 All of the profile photos were taken from ESPN's player roster pages.